 Although very simple, the concept of short selling is a topic many new and experienced traders still struggle to fully get to grips with.

 Longing is a lot easier to grasp than short selling for all traders.
 It simply is the act where a trader buys a financial instrument in the hope that the value of said instrument increases in value.
-There are a variety of markets which can be bought into, physical markets, or derivatives like Futures, Options and of course CFDs.
-The majority of new age traders will likely look at entering the derivative markets where buying doesn’t equate to actually having ownership of the underlying market.
+There are a variety of markets that can be bought into, physical markets, or Derivatives like Futures, Options and of course CFDs.
+The majority of new-age traders will likely look at entering the derivative markets where buying doesn’t equate to actually having ownership of the underlying market.

 The process of going long is as follows.
 Let’s take the example of buying Gold.
 For a trader who believes the value of this metal will increase and therefore buy, they will firstly look at the current price, and decide if they are happy to enter now, via a market execution or use a pending order, which will see them only buy when the markets reach a particular price.

 Most traders believe the resistance level is the price point where we see markets usually start to fall after a bull run.
-As a result a lot of traders will place a sell order at this level as they believe it will be a good point on entry.
+As a result, a lot of traders will place a sell order at this level as they believe it will be a good point of entry.

 Strategy 2 – Buying at support

-Buying at the support is ultimately the opposite to selling at the resistance.
-This is a strategy used by a lot of new traders in looking for opportunities to long.
+Buying at the support is ultimately the opposite of selling at the resistance.
+This is a strategy used by a lot of new traders who are looking for opportunities too long.
 This acts as a self-fulfilling prophecy where a high number of individuals all take action at a similar place, due to the fact that they believe others will do the same.